arustyt/wled-tools/doc/WLED_presets.md

       ...
     - seg_name: Whole Roof(start=3,spc=4,grp=2)
 ```
-This set of parameterized segments could be used to create a LED pattern of
+As an example, this set of parameterized segments could be used to create a LED pattern of
 >    Red - Red - White - Green - Green - White ...
 #### Segment Patterns {#patterns}